jonasbn/til/cpan/parsing_gitignore.md

 For one of my projects I needed something similar and of course there was an implementation on CPAN.

 I started out using [Parse::Gitignore][metacpan_pg].
 Unfortunately it did not really _solve_ my problem.
-Luckily there was an alternative, which suited my needs better: [Text::Gitignore].
+Luckily there was an alternative, which suited my needs better: [Text::Gitignore][metacpan_tg].

 If you want to see my implementation using it in action, check [my Yak project][yak] [implementation in Perl][perl-app-yak].